 Samsung’s software has a few drawbacks though.
 It’s still relatively bloated with additional apps like Facebook, YouTube Music, and LinkedIn coming pre-installed for some reason.
 Doubling up on Samsung and Google Message apps out of the box is another pointless redundancy you might want to manually remedy.
 The Galaxy S21 Plus also removes MST payment support, leaving you with just NFC when using Samsung Pay.

-Swinging back to the positives, the Samsung Galaxy S21 Plus is set to receive three years of Android OS upgrades and regular security patches over its lifespan.
-The company is quickly becoming one of the better brands at providing timely security updates to its smartphones, so you should be well covered in the long run.
+Swinging back to the positives, the Samsung Galaxy S21 Plus is set to receive four years of Android OS upgrades and five years of regular security patches over its lifespan.
+This is even better than the three years of Android updates that the phone launched with, and cements Samsung among the best update commitments around.

 While there has been some controversy over Samsung putting ads in One UI, I personally only saw a few instances of the brand plugging some of its own services in the notification bar.
 While they can be a bit bothersome at first, these can be turned off fairly easily.